Cogswell Interchange

 The Cogswell Interchange was a multi-level highway interchange in downtown Halifax, Nova Scotia, Canada.
 It was built in 1969-70 as the first stage of a greater scheme for an elevated freeway, called Harbour Drive, that would have demolished much of the downtown area.
-The plan was halted by opposition, but the Cogswell Interchange remained a visible reminder, occupying a large amount of prime land and posing a barrier to pedestrian movement.
+The Harbour Drive plan was halted by opposition, but the Cogswell Interchange remained a visible reminder, occupying a large amount of prime land and posing a barrier to pedestrian movement.

 As the interchange became functionally obsolete and increasingly expensive to maintain, the municipal government decided to demolish the interchange and replace it with a more conventional street grid.
 Halifax Regional Council unanimously approved the 90 per cent design construction plan in February 2019 and directed staff to tender demolition and construction contracts for the redevelopment.
 Work began on the project in March 2022.
 The interchange was demolished in 2024.

-The renamed Cogswell District is scheduled to be open to the public by late 2025.
+The newly renamed Cogswell District was largely completed by late 2025.